qdcmedia123/fbi-wanted-ws/README.md

 - Keep evaluating the state of application
 - Too many request Prevention
 - Avoid DOS attacks by explicitly setting when a process should crash
-- While Developing pipeline creating github workflow, github action and running testing and apply all Kubernetes setting from github, We can use jenkins server as well
+- While Developing pipeline creating GitHub workflow, GitHub action and running testing and apply all Kubernetes setting from GitHub, We can use jenkins server as well
 - etc

 ### Request